martin margiela and olivier saillard have been secretly working on an exhibition together | watch | i-D

-Martin Margiela is the most secretive of designers, there's only one photograph of him known to exist, snapped way back in 1997, and only printed in 2007.
-He famously never gave a post-show bow, and only conducted interviews collectively with his design team, and via fax.
+Martin Margiela is the most secretive of designers.
+There's only one photograph of him known to exist, snapped way back in 1997, and only printed in 2007.
+He famously never gave a post-show bow, and only conducted interviews collectively with his design team, via fax.

 But he's having a little moment in the public eye right now, or his clothes are, anyway.
-First up, his years at Hermes, where he was creative director between 97 and 03, are getting the retrospective treatment at Antwerp's MoMu.
+First up, his tenure at Hermes — where he was creative director between 97 and 03 — is getting the retrospective treatment at Antwerp's MoMu.

 Martin Margiela ran his label between 1989 and 2009.
 The brand was bought by Renzo Russo in 2002, and the Italian announced in 2009 that Martin had left the company.
 Following a few years of anonymous designers heading the label, John Galliano took the reigns in 2014.